infotexture/ot-mkdocs-demo/docs/resources/conref-task.md

     /absolute/path/to/dita-ot-dir/docsrc/samples

 -   **Plug-In Info**
-    -   <plug-in-id\> is the unique ID of the plug-in, as defined in the plug-in’s configuration file \(plugin.xml\).
+    -   &lt;plug-in-id&gt; is the unique ID of the plug-in, as defined in the plug-in’s configuration file \(plugin.xml\).
     -   plug-in-zip is the filename or URL of the plug-in’s distribution ZIP file \(optional\).
-    -   the optional <plug-in\> argument is one of the following:
+    -   the optional &lt;plug-in&gt; argument is one of the following:
         -   the unique ID of the plug-in as defined in the plug-in registry at [dita-ot.org/plugins](https://www.dita-ot.org/plugins) \(or a local registry\)
         -   the remote URL of the plug-in’s distribution ZIP file
         -   the name of a local ZIP file